HussarTech/HussarTech/README.md

 ---

-<h3>Hello, I'm Logan Paschke.
+<h3 style="color: white;">Hello, I'm Logan Paschke.
 I'm passionate about creating software that has a meaningful impact on the world and disrupts industries.
 I have a strong background in AWS and full-stack development.
-I'm actively pursuing AWS certifications and continuing education in languages to further enhance my expertise.</h3>
+I'm actively pursuing AWS certifications, building out projects, and continuing my education into languages.</h3>

 ---